esa/neuralg/README.md

    pip install neuralg
    ```

-Note that *pip* will **not** set up PyTorch with CUDA and GPU support. <!-- Is this true? -->
+Note that *pip* will **not** set up PyTorch with CUDA and GPU support. <!-- Double check for final version-->

 **GPU Utilization**
 To set up the GPU version of PyTorch, please refer to installation procedures at [PyTorch Documentation](https://pytorch.org/get-started/locally/)

 ### Test
-After cloning the repository, developers can check the functionality of `neuralg` by running the following command in the root directory: <!-- At least I think so?
-Or should it be in the tests directory?!-->
+After cloning the repository, developers can check the functionality of `neuralg` by running the following command in the root directory: <!-- Double-check in final version -->

 ```sh
 pytest